FAQ — VAC Chiropractic Care for Veterans

 Does VAC cover chiropractic care?

 Veterans Affairs Canada (VAC) may cover chiropractic services for eligible veterans through the Rehabilitation Services and Vocational Assistance Program or through VAC health benefits, depending on your situation and approved benefits.
 We recommend contacting VAC directly at 1-866-522-2122 to confirm your specific coverage.
 Our team can also help you understand what documentation may be required.
+Learn more about our VAC disability reports and assessment fees.

 Can a chiropractor write a report for a VAC disability claim?